71

 Aug 17, 2019 9:27 AM

-”Totalitarianism … does not so much promise an age of faith as an age of schizophrenia.
+Now that was one hell of an article.
+Sheer poetry.
+The reason being is that it was uncovering the truth.
+Official writing is vague and wooden, precisely because it is trying to do the opposite.
+The creation of a hologram world which doesn’t correspond to the real world is the unstated object of the PTB.
+Orwell puts it much better than I can. ”Totalitarianism … does not so much promise an age of faith as an age of schizophrenia.
 A society becomes totalitarian when its structures become flagrantly artificial: that is, when the ruling class has lost its functions but succeeds in clinging to power by force or fraud (usually a combination of both FL).
 Such a society, no matter how long it persists can never afford to be tolerant or mentally stable.
 It can never allow the truthful recording of facts or the emotional sincerity that literary demands.”
-(George Orwell – The Prevention of Literature.)
+(George… Read more »

 vexarb